-Regular meetings of the Committee shall be held on the third Wednesday of February and August each year.
+Regular meetings of the Committee shall be held on the third Wednesday of January, April, July, and October each year.
+The April meeting shall be held on-site at the cemetery.
 Special meetings may be held at other times upon call of the Chair in accordance in Government Code section 54956.
 Any regular or special meeting of the Committee may be cancelled by the Chair or the Secretary for lack of business or lack of a quorum.